christophgietl/mleng/README.md

 # mlops

-Talk about Machine Learning Operations (MLOps)
+This repository contains a presentation about Machine Learning Operations.

+Please use `make help` to find out what you can do with this repository.